apache/celeborn/docs/configuration.md

 As we need to reserve 20% off-heap memory for netty, so we could assume 16 GB off-heap memory can be used for flush buffers.

-If `spark.rss.push.data.buffer.size` is 64 KB, we can have in-flight requests up to 1310720.
+If `spark.celeborn.push.buffer.size` is 64 KB, we can have in-flight requests up to 1310720.
 If you have 8192 mapper tasks, you could set `spark.rss.push.data.maxReqsInFlight=160` to gain performance improvements.

 If `rss.worker.flush.buffer` is 256 KB, we can have total slots up to 327680 slots.
-So we should set `rss.worker.flush.queue.capacity=6553` and each Celeborn worker has 65530 slots.

 ## Worker Recover Status After Restart